-Steve Ham shares his specialized knowledge of injection molded structural plastics processes and their application; gained during a career that started in 1973.
+Steve Ham shares, ad-free, his specialized knowledge of injection molded structural plastics processes and their application; gained during a career that started in 1973.

 Development of large-part low-pressure injection molding started with the structural foam process decades ago and evolved.
 Counter pressure and co-injection were early adaptations to improve surface finish.
 Gas assisted injection molding emerged as a method to produce large thin walled pieces with thicker structural ribs.